topherchristie/magnolia-cms-angular-4/README.md

 The rendered page shows both versions of the mgnlEditorBar, but only the original one rendered with the hero.ftl handles select, click and edit events.
 See ScreenShot01.png

+# Replicate issue
+clone repository and copy into magnolia 5.5 folder apache-tomcat/webapps/magnoliaAuthor/modules/ .
+Create a new page using Angular 4 Example and add a Hero component.